Post

 which shows that $y_1$ and $y_2$ are proportional.

-Basis, General Solution, Particular Solution
+Basis, General Solution, and Particular Solution

 Reduction of Order

-For a second-order homogeneous differential equation in standard form with $y^{\prime\prime}$ instead of $f(x)y^{\prime\prime}$
+For a second-order homogeneous ODE in standard form with $y^{\prime\prime}$, not $f(x)y^{\prime\prime}$,

 \[y^{\prime\prime} + p(x)y^\prime + q(x)y = 0\]

-Now, let’s set the second solution we’re looking for as $y_2 = uy_1$, and
+Now, let’s set the second solution we are looking for as $y_2 = uy_1$, and substitute

 \[\begin{align*} y &= y_2 = uy_1, \\ y^{\prime} &= y_2^{\prime} = u^{\prime}y_1 + uy_1^{\prime}, \\ y^{\prime\prime} &= y_2^{\prime\prime} = u^{\prime\prime}y_1 + 2u^{\prime}y_1^{\prime} + uy_1^{\prime\prime} \end{align*}\]

-Substituting these into the equation, we get
+into the equation to get

 \[(u^{\prime\prime}y_1 + 2u^{\prime}y_1^{\prime} + uy_1^{\prime\prime}) + p(u^{\prime}y_1 + uy_1^{\prime}) + quy_1 = 0 \tag{7}\]

-Grouping terms with $u^{\prime\prime}$, $u^{\prime}$, and $u$, we get
+Grouping the terms by $u^{\prime\prime}$, $u^{\prime}$, and $u$ gives

 \[y_1u^{\prime\prime} + (py_1+2y_1^{\prime})u^{\prime} + (y_1^{\prime\prime} + py_1^{\prime} + qy_1)u = 0\]

-However, since $y_1$ is a solution to the given equation, the expression in the last parenthesis is 0, so the $u$ term disappears, leaving a differential equation in $u^{\prime}$ and $u^{\prime\prime}$.
-Dividing both sides of this remaining differential equation by $y_1$ and setting $u^{\prime}=U$, $u^{\prime\prime}=U^{\prime}$, we get the following first-order differential equation:
+However, since $y_1$ is a solution to the given equation, the expression in the last parenthesis is $0$.
+Thus, the term with $u$ disappears, leaving an ODE in terms of $u^{\prime}$ and $u^{\prime\prime}$.
+Dividing the remaining ODE by $y_1$ and setting $u^{\prime}=U$ and $u^{\prime\prime}=U^{\prime}$, we obtain the following first-order ODE.

 \[U^{\prime} + \left(\frac{2y_1^{\prime}}{y_1} + p \right) U = 0.\]